+Here’s my thinking on deposits, maybe you agree.
 You want someone who’s been in business a while, who is experienced, and who is serious about being in the business.
-Not a kid who is maybe sticking around next year and has barely any experience.

-Here’s a case as an example.
+Who has Working Capital and who can afford to do the job, and then get paid.

 You may have read in the Citizen or on the CBC about an Irish couple that were bilking bed and breakfasts.
-One such reader saw their pictures on page three and realized the guy was doing his steps.
+One reader saw their pictures on page three and realized the guy was renovating his steps.
 He called the police and they deported the couple for working illegally in Canada.
-Unfortunately the guy had taken a deposit, and had been doing the work incorrectly.
-When I was called in, I helped the client see how it was being done wrong, and made it right for him.
-I got paid at the end.
-But the client never got his first deposit back and never had anything of any value from the faux-mason.
-I’ve heard of other clients who made deposits and never saw the person again.
+Unfortunately the guy had taken a deposit, and, worse, had been doing the work incorrectly.
+The client never got his deposit back and never had anything of any value from the faux-mason.
+I was called in to repair his work.

+I’ve met other clients who made deposits and never saw the person again.
 If the mason hasn’t been around long enough to develop good business practices, like having working capital, do you really want them doing your job?